The day is finally here.

 These two hallmarks are what made them successful for the rest of the season.

-Afterward, Towson moved onto conference play with a record of 2-2, when they dropped a 13-10 contest to no. 5 James Madison.
-Two weeks later, they let slip another close call to no. 7 Old Dominion.
+Afterward, Towson moved onto conference play with a record of 2-2, when they dropped a 13-10 contest to FCS No. 5 James Madison.
+Two weeks later, they let slip another close call to FCS No. 7 Old Dominion.
 Mired then at 3-4 (thanks to a sandwiched victory over Maine), they finished their 2012 campaign with a four-game win streak that toppled two future FCS playoff teams.
 The Tigers, on the other hand, did not earn one of the sixteen post-season berths, which are handed out by an NCAA committee.

 Statistically, the 2012 Towson story is best told like this: